 You may not be able to give everyone a pay rise, but you might be able to arrange financial advice or discounted mortgages and loans.
 If someone is tempted into poor eating and heavy drinking habits by work/ shift patterns, planning the work to make regular mealtimes possible will be more helpful than free fruit.

-Some organizations have re-designed their workplace to encourage more activity at work, but making sure someone can leave the office on time to play a sociable game of football with their friends could have a greater benefit than giving them a standing desk.
+Some organisations have re-designed their workplace to encourage more activity at work, but making sure someone can leave the office on time to play a sociable game of football with their friends could have a greater benefit than giving them a standing desk.

 As with Step 1, engage your employees to determine how best to tackle the issues.